ammar-tanwar/bloglearnbay/posts/is-your-data-scientist-salary-competitive-cross-check-with-the-latest-trends.md

 ---
 <span style=" font-weight:bold; font-size:28px"> Find out the 2023 trends of data scientist salaries in India.
 While scopes are there why settle for less!! </span>

 **Data Scientist** has been the most desired job title in the last few years.
-It has been termed the <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century" target="_blank">"Sexiest Job of the 21st century"</a> for every right reason.
+It has been termed the <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century" target="_blank" rel="nofollow">"Sexiest Job of the 21st century"</a> for every right reason.
 A Data Scientist has the power to derive hidden insights from any unstructured data.

 Data accessibility nowadays can help firms enjoy many benefits from it.
 As a result, corporations around the world, and even in India are quite apprehensive about raising **data scientists' salaries**.
 Companies are offering big figures to those with the skills of handling data analytics and data engineering responsibilities.